-In addition, this individual error can appear on all Windows systems.
-So the troubleshooting procedure may slightly differ.
+In addition, this individual error can appear on all Windows systems, so the troubleshooting procedure may slightly differ.
 Moreover, it’s important to remember the exact activity which caused the error.
-That should help you with the further troubleshooting.
+That should help you with further troubleshooting.

 Either way, we prepared some of the most common solutions that should help you to address this problem, and hopefully, resolve it completely.
 The detailed instructions can be found below.

 How do I fix The semaphore cannot be set again error?